Title of Godfrey of Bouillon: The debate over leadership

 On 17 July 1099, the leaders of the Crusade met to discuss the administration of Jerusalem.
 Urgent matters such as disposal of corpses, quarters for soldiers and pilgrims, and preparations to meet an expected Egyptian counterattack had to be dealt with.
 The question of the election of a king was raised, causing a protest from the clergy.
 They felt that spiritual needs came first and a patriarch must be first appointed who would then preside over the election of a ruler.
 Had Symeon II of Jerusalem remained in the city, his rights would as patriarch have been respected by both Adhemar and the Crusaders who knew of him from Antioch.
-But no others were acceptable and the proposal to elect the patriarch before the king was abandoned.
+But he had died a few days earlier, and no others were acceptable and the proposal to elect the patriarch before the king was abandoned.

 According to the account of Raymond of Aguilers in his Historia Francorum qui ceperunt Iherusalem, the clergy were opposed to the naming of a king in the Holy City.
 He also raised the specter of "the kingdom of David," a view held commonly by the Crusaders.

 About this time a public assembly was held, for the leaders of the army were quarreling with each other.
 There was dissatisfaction because Tancred had occupied Bethlehem and had placed his standard over the church of the Nativity.
 An effort was also made to elect one of the princes king to have custody of the city.
 The bishops and clergy replied "You ought not to choose a king where the Lord suffered and was crowned.
 For if a [king], degenerate in faith and virtue, should say in his heart, 'I sit upon the throne of David and hold his kingdom,' the Lord would probably destroy him and be angry with place and people.
 But there should be an advocate to guard the city and divide the tributes and rents of the region among the guardians of the city."
 For this and many other reasons the election was stopped and put off until the eighth day after the capture of Jerusalem.